Wounded Warriors Canada Post-Secondary Scholarship

 Wounded Warriors Canada is profoundly aware of the life changing impact that mental health injuries have on families and, specifically, the children.
-This post-secondary scholarship represents Wounded Warriors Canada’s first initiative directly focused on the children of our ill and injured Canadian Armed Forces members and Veterans.
+This post-secondary scholarship represents Wounded Warriors Canada’s first initiative directly focused on the children of our ill and injured uniformed service personnel.

 Terms & Conditions|Eligibility Criteria: